-Tubes and bottles with tight caps should be opened carefully to avoid injury due to breakage of glass.
+Tubes with tight caps should be opened carefully to avoid injury due to breakage of glass.

 Pathogenic microorganisms, including hepatitis viruses and Human Immunodeficiency Virus, may be present in clinical specimens.
-"Standard Precautions" and institutional guidelines should be followed in handling all items contaminated with blood and other body fluids.
-Prior to discarding, sterilize prepared tubes, specimen containers and other contaminated materials by autoclaving.

-Biosafety Level 2 practices and procedures, containment equipment and facilities are required for non-aerosol-producing manipulations of clinical specimens such as preparation of acid-fast smears.
+"Standard Precautions"5-8 and institutional guidelines should be followed in handling all items contaminated with blood and other body fluids.
+After use, prepared tubes, specimen containers and other contaminated materials must be sterilized by autoclaving before discarding.
+Biosafety Level 2 practices and procedures, containment equipment and facilities are required for non-aerosol-producing manipulations of clinical specimens such as preparation of acid fast smears.
 All aerosol-generating activities must be conducted in a Class I or II biological safety cabinet.
 Biosafety Level 3 practices, containment equipment and facilities are required for laboratory activities in the propagation and manipulation of cultures of M. tuberculosis and M. bovis.
-Animal studies also require special procedures.7

-Storage Instructions: On receipt, store tubes and bottles in the dark at 2-8 °C. Avoid freezing and overheating.
+Animal studies also require special procedures.
+Storage Instructions: On receipt, store tubes in the dark at 2 - 8 °C. Avoid freezing and overheating.
 Do not open until ready to use.
 Minimize exposure to light.
-Media stored as labeled until just prior to use may be inoculated up to the expiration date and incubated for the recommended incubation times.
+Tubed media stored as labeled until just prior to use may be inoculated up to the expiration date and incubated for the recommended incubation times including up to 8 weeks for mycobacteriology media.
 Allow the medium to warm to room temperature before inoculation.

-Product Deterioration: Do not use tubes or bottles if they show evidence of microbial contamination, discoloration, drying or other signs of deterioration.
+Product Deterioration: Do not use tubes if they show evidence of microbial contamination, discoloration, drying or other signs of deterioration.